 - Encrypt external storage.
 Finally, external storage, such as archives, should be encrypted.
 This can be done in a variety of ways depending on your security model but is typically achieved through server-side encryption.
 Please follow your storage’s guidance for encryption (i.e., AWS S3, Azure Blob Storage, Google Cloud Storage).

 - Redact sensitive attributes.
 Event attributes that hold sensitive data, such as PII, can be redacted (i.e., the VRL

 - Disable core dumps.
 A user who can force a core dump could access Vector’s in-flight data.
 Preventing core dumps is specific to your platform.
 On Linux setting the resource limit

 0disables core dumps.
 In the systemd service unit file, setting

 LimitCORE=0will enforce this setting for the Vector service (this is done automatically when installing Vector through

 - Download over encrypted channels.
 Vector does not allow unencrypted downloads of its artifacts.
 All download channels require industry-standard TLS for all connections.
-When downloading Vector be sure to enable SSL verification (the default for most clients).
+When downloading Vector, be sure to enable server certificate verification (the default for most clients).

 - Never use plain text secrets.
 Never add plain text secrets to Vector’s configuration files.